-All the multimedia versions are available on Canvas.
+All the multimedia is available on Canvas.
+Here are the citations of the multimedia:

 Backer, P. R. (2011).
 Technology and Civilization: A multimedia course.
 Unit 1.
-The nature of science and technology [CD-ROM software].
+The nature of science and technology.
 San Jose, CA: The Department of Aviation and Technology, SJSU.

 Backer, P. R. (2011).
 Technology and Civilization: A multimedia course.
 Unit 3.
-Technology and work [CD-ROM software].
-San Jose, CA: The Department of Aviation and Technology, SJSU Backer, P. R. (2011).
+Technology and work.
+San Jose, CA: The Department of Aviation and Technology, SJSU

+Backer, P. R. (2011).
 Technology and Civilization: A multimedia course.
 Unit 4.
-Gender and Technology [CD-ROM software].
+Gender and Technology.
 San Jose, CA: The Department of Aviation and Technology, SJSU

 (3) Web-based material: Backer, P. R. (2011).
 The history of technology [WWW online module].
 San Jose, CA: The Department of Aviation and Technology, SJSU.
-Available at: http://www.sjsu.edu/people/patricia.backer/history/